Parthyapps/Kotlin_Most_Important_Topics/README.md

         println("Result: $result") // Output: Result: 8
    }
 ```
+# Companion Object
+- A companion object in Kotlin is an object declared inside a class that behaves like a static member in Java.
+- Key Point: Every class can have at most one companion object.
+- Companion Objects are tied to a class
+- // Access without creating an instance
+- Limit: A class can have only one companion object.
+-         const val CONSTANT = "Static Value"
+Why?
+The companion object is a way to provide static-like behavior in Kotlin, and Kotlin restricts it to one per class for simplicity and clarity.
+Where to Use?

+    To hold static functions or properties related to the class.
+    For factory methods or constants associated with the class.

+# Singleton Class
+- A singleton class ensures that only one instance of the class is created throughout the application's lifecycle.
+- Key Point: A singleton is a globally accessible instance.
+- Limit: You can have as many singleton classes as you need in your application.
+Why?
+Singleton classes are independent objects and are not tied to a specific class.
+They are useful whenever you need a single global instance of a class.
+Where to Use?

+    For managing globally shared resources like database connections, logging, or network clients.

+# Emit
+  - emit is a suspending function, meaning it must be called within a coroutine or another suspending function.
+  - It’s often used inside a flow builder or any custom implementation where you generate a flow of data dynamically.

 # Sealed Classes
 - Sealed classes restrict class hierarchies to a limited set of subclasses, making them useful for representing state or results.
+- Where to Use a Sealed Class

+    Representing States:
+        Example: Success, Error, Loading states in network calls.
+    Handling Results:
+        Example: Wrapping API responses with success or failure types.
+    Modeling Finite Options:
+        Example: User actions, navigation destinations, or specific operations.
+    Event Handling in MVVM:
+        Example: Events emitted from the ViewModel to the UI.
   ```kotlin
   sealed class Result {
     data class Success(val data: String) : Result()